plone/training/mastering-plone/zpt.rst

 Page Templates are HTML files with some additional information, written in TAL, METAL and TALES.

-Page templates must be valid xml.
+Page templates must be valid XML.

 The three languages are: